 How do you get the audience to see a show before the venue opens its doors?

 Roundabout Theatre Company is one of the leading not-for-profit theatres in the country, producing eight shows each season–from revivals to ground-breaking new works.
-Our challenge in the fall of 2018: build buzz and ticket sales for a limited engagement of the hysterical behind-the-scenes Cole Porter musical “Kiss, Me Kate” before previews began to make it stand out among the Broadway competition.
+Our challenge in the fall of 2018: build buzz and ticket sales for a limited engagement of the hilarious behind-the-scenes Cole Porter musical “Kiss, Me Kate” before previews began to make it stand out among the Broadway competition.

 Our greatest asset was Tony Award winner Warren Carlyle, whose dazzling choreography would treat audiences with classic big Broadway spectacle.
 We chose to film a rehearsal of the “Too Darn Hot,” which featured an energetic ensemble burning up the dance floor to one of Cole Porter’s most famous and recognizable songs.
 We needed to illustrate that Roundabout subscribers would be treated to a high quality and fun production while at the same time capture general theatre and dance fans.